san99tiago/baxter-bon-appetit/README.md

             <p align="center"><img src="assets/imgs/ElkinGuerra.jpg" width=65%></p>
         </td>
         <td>
-            Student of Mechatronics Engineering at EIA University, excited for creating Software solutions. <br> He is curious about implementing Clean Code architectures, a DevSecOps culture and building strong connections with his teams. <br> He has skills leading and working in teams.
-He is passionate about sharing his knowledge and learning the art of how everything actually works. <br>
+            Student of Mechatronics Engineering at EIA University, excited for integrating Software and Hardware systems. <br> He is curious about Control Theory and implementing Robotics Solutions with different math designs. <br> He has skills with problem-solving for real-life applications.
+He is passionate about building knowledge from a theory-practice approach. <br>
         </td>
     </tr>
 </table>